hynrbf/mairobot-docs/MaiRobot.md

 # Mai Robot Overview

 Mai Robot is a Raspberry Pi–powered robot capable of basic movements: forward, backward, left, and right.
 You control it in Python via the WheelController.
+It can also perform basic math operations like addition, subtraction, division, and multiplication.

 ## Capabilities